inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

     {% endif %}
     ```

-    When you call dbt build in the command line, you can pass a variable to the var macro that will override the default
+    When you call dbt build in the command line, you can pass a variable to the var macro that will override the default [Variables Documentation](https://docs.getdbt.com/docs/build/project-variables)

     ```cli
-    dbt build --m <your-model.sql> --var 'is_test_run: false'
+    dbt build --m <your-model.sql> --vars 'is_test_run: false'
     ```
 <br>
 <br>